 It will also show you a few different metrics here.
 The more important ones include Competition, Avg. monthly searches, and the Top of page bid ranges.

-The example above makes it easy to see the keyword planner tool’s benefit.
-The term ‘Dog Toys’ costs more on average per click, is more competitive, and yields less traffic than the term ‘Toy Poodle.’
+The above example makes it easy to see the benefit of the keyword planner tool.
+The term ‘Dog Toys' costs more on average per click, is more competitive, and yields less traffic than the term ‘Toy Poodle.'

 If you see something you like, you can simply click the checkbox next to the phrase and add it to your selected ad group.